hellom38/Ethack/README.md

     [...
 The full text of the article ...]

-You can also call the Real Python Feed Reader in your own Python code, by importing from the `Ethack` package:
+You can also call Ethack in your own Python code, by importing from the `Ethack` package:

     >>> from Ethack import Websites
     >>> Websites.get_list()